-SPARTANBURG FEMALE COLLEGE.
+SPARTANBURO FEMALE COLLEGE

-THE exercises of this Pretination will be resumed on Tuesday, Oct.
+THE exercises of this limitation will be resumed on Tuesday, Oct.
 Let, 1861.
-Confederate State Bonds will be received in payment for board and tuition:

-W. K. Bl.
-AKE, President.
+Confederate State Bonds will be received in payment for board and tuition: W. K. BLAKE, President.

-LOOK AT THIS

-THE subscriber is compelled TO HAVE MONEY, and gives this sotice to those indicated to him to PAY UP IMMEDIATELY.
-Money he must and will have T. WESLLY WYATT.
-Sept 26 29 Sw
+LOOK AT THIS!
+THE subscriber is compelled TO HAVE MONEY, and gives this notice to those in-bted to him to PAY UP IMMEDIATELY.

+T. WESLLY WYATT.
-STATE OF SOUTH CAROLIN SPARTANBURG DI

-Citation for Letters of Administration.
+STATE OF SOUTH CAROLIN SPARTANBURG DIST Citation for Letters of Administra

+W HEREAS LEWIS McMILLAW AND J.
-WHEREAS LEWIS MeMILIAB AND J. H. HADDUE have putitioned this court for Letters of Administration, on all and singular the goods and chartles, rights and oredits of ELIJAH McMILLAN, deceased.

-These are therefore to cite and admonish all and singular, the kindred and oreditors of the said ELIJAH McMILLAN, be and appear at the Court of Ordinary, for said District, to be held at Sparianburg Court House, on the 11th day of October next, to show cause, if any exists, why said letters should not be granted.
+H. HADDUR have petitioned this ourt for Letters of Administration, or all and ingular the goods and chartles, rights and redits of ELIJAH McMILLAN, deceased.
+These are therefore to cite and admonth all and singular, the kindred and creditors of the said ELIJAH McMILLAN, be and appear at the Court of Ordinary, for said District, to see held at Spartanburg Court House, on the 11th day of October next, to show cause, if any exists, why said letters should not be granted.

-Given under my hand and seal of office, this 24th day of September, A. D. 186t.
+Given under my hand and seal of office, this 24th day of September, A. D. 1861.